matthewJarrams/Minesweeper/README.md

 # Minesweeper
-Fun side project to develop a game of minsweeper
+Fun side project to develop a game of minesweeper

 To use create a java project and copy the two files in /src to the project.